Daily life

 Key facts

-- →Korea recognises around 140 countries for license exchange (면허교환).
+• Korea recognises 133 countries and regions for license exchange (면허교환) as of the April 2026 notice.
 If your country is reciprocal, you exchange your home-country license for a Korean license with a vision test and basic paperwork, no driving test required.

-- →Drivers from non-reciprocal countries (e.g., parts of the US, Canada, Brazil, and others depending on state/province) must pass the written test, functional test, and road test.
-Total ₩150K to ₩300K in fees and 2 to 4 weeks with prep.
+• Drivers from non-reciprocal countries (e.g., some US states, parts of Canada, Brazil, and others depending on state/province) must pass the written test, functional test, and road test.
+Statutory exam fees run about ₩80,000 to ₩90,000 if you pass each test first try; add ₩400,000 to ₩800,000 if you take a driving-school prep package.

-- You need a Korean ID in addition to ARC (the license is often more accepted at Korean businesses)
+• You need a Korean ID in addition to your ARC (the license is often more accepted at Korean businesses)

-- You want to rent cars cheaply (the license gives you access to Korean rental car rates)
+• You want to rent cars at Korean rental car rates

 The two paths: exchange vs full test